qeetgroup/.github/profile/README.md

 <div align="center">

-# We question, we explore, we envision, we transform.
+# We question, We explore, We envision, We transform.

 **A multi-company holding built on a single philosophy:**
 **that meaningful progress begins with the right question.**